 This vegetable side dish has it all: it’s healthy, delicious, and takes only 5 minutes to cook.
 Steamed broccoli might sound a little drab, right?
 But let us assure you: a drizzle of olive oil, a few red onion slivers and salt turn this humble veggie into something stellar.
 This one literally goes with anything.
 (Or make it in a pressure cooker: Instant Pot Broccoli.)

 These lemony steamed green beans go with almost any meal, from meatloaf to salmon to pasta.
 Even better: they take only 10 minutes to whip up!
 While "steamed green beans" might not be the most Instagram drool worthy idea, it's seriously practical and 100% worth adding to your weeknight cooking skills!
 The zesty lemon flavor with the bright green, crisp tender beans has become a favorite in our house.
 (Or, make them in a pressure cooker: Instant Pot Lemony Green Beans.)

 Here’s an easy way to cook cauliflower: steamed!
 This herb and lemon steamed cauliflower cooks in minutes and is so tasty, you won’t want to stop eating it!
 The lemon zest makes it bright, and using Italian seasoning and olive oil gives it a Mediterranean flair.
 Even better: it takes only 10 minutes to cook.
-(Got a pressure cooker?
-Try our Instant Pot Cauliflower.)
+Also try: Instant Pot Cauliflower or Perfect Roasted Cauliflower